belitre/helm-push-artifactory-plugin/README.md

 ```

 ### Pushing with a custom version
-The `--version` flag can be provided, which will push the package with a custom version.
+The `--version` or `-v` flag can be provided, which will push the package with a custom version.

 Here is an example using the last git commit id as the version:
 ```bash